-Extra-Curricular Programs 2024/2025
+Extra-Curricular Programs

 Children love our extra-curriculars because we make classes challenging, joyful and have an instructional team that cares.
 Parents love them because we’re flexible, make rescheduling easy and send children home happy each week.
+Available evenings and Saturdays, classes are fun, engaging and will give your child the “why” behind much of their school-based learning with hands on activities.

 Creative Stream

-BookSaturday9:00 to 10:15amCreativity Incubator5 to 11
+BookSaturday9:15 to 11:15amCreativity Incubator5 to 11

-BookSaturday10:30 to 11:45amCreativity Incubator5 to 11
+BookFriday4:15pm to 6:15pmCreativity Incubator5 to 11

 Coding for Robotics Stream